abdal-hussein/Programming-at-SeattleU/README.md

 #### Assignments in this repo are from the following courses:
 - CPSC 3200       Object-Oriented Development - Fall Quarter 2020
 - CPSC 5240/4240  Software as a Service       - Winter Quarter 2021
-- CPSC 3300       Fundamentals of Databases   - Spring 2021 (Will update after the quarter is over)
+- CPSC 3300       Fundamentals of Databases   - Spring 2021
 - CPSC 3400       Languages & Computation     - Spring 2021 (Will update after the quarter is over)
 - CPSC 3500       Computing Systems           - Spring 2021 (Will update after the quarter is over)